-S. Basis of Reserve Provision No Difference 1 Meaning A reserve is meant for meeting an A provision is created for some specific unanticipated situation. object 2 Mode of A reserve is created only out of profit.
+S. No Basis of Difference Reserve Provision 1 Meaning A reserve is meant for meeting an unanticipated situation.
+A provision is created for some specific object 2 Mode of creation A reserve is created only out of profit.
+If there is no sufficient profit, a reserve cannot be created.
 A provision is a charge against profit.
-It creation If there is no sufficient profit, a a is created even though there is n reserve cannot be created. profit.
-3 Time of A reserve is created after ascertaining A provision is created before creation the profit ascertaining the profit or loss of a business.
+It is created even though there is no profit.
+3 Time of creation A reserve is created after ascertaining the profit A provision is created before ascertaining the profit or loss of a business.
 4 Object The object of creating such reserves is to strengthen the financial position of the business and to increase the working capital.
 The object of making provisions is arrangement made to provide funds for known liability.
 5 Utilization Reserve can be used in the payment of any liability or loss.
 Provision can be utilized only for the purpose for which it is meant.
 6 Distribution General reserve are always available for distribution of profits e.g. as dividend.
 A provision cannot be utilized for the distribution of profit e.g. as dividend.
 7 Place in accounting Reserves show excess of assets over liabilities.
 A provision is not shown as excess of asset over liabilities but it is helpful for determining the real valuation of assets.
 8 Presenting in balance sheet Reserves are always on the liabilities side in the balance sheet.
 A provision is shown as an item of deduction from its related asset or shown on liability side.